Heapy/awesome-kotlin/app/rss/articles/The Adventurous Developer’s Guide to JVM languages – Kotlin.md

 Functions are very powerful and are well used on the JVM in many languages (Still not in Java, until Java 8).
 Kotlin also allows the use of higher order functions which means you can pass a function as an argument to a method call (function literal).

 Almost at the end now, and still nothing that I would call really stand out, knee smackingly amazing.
 Don’t misunderstand my point, I think Kotlin is a very nice language but so far it’s been getting that way by extracting pieces of existing languages and putting a new spin on it.
 Maybe this is to be expected given the exposure the JetBrains team have had to all the existing languages they support, and maybe this is what they intended to produce.
 Do we need extra languages to please every persons development style in the development community?
-Maybe… Maybe not.
+Maybe...
+Maybe not.

 ### Documentation/Help